-Before sending a document, the document locks itself, so the only thing that can be added to the document is the other person’s signature.
-If you send the document to multiple people, the only thing each person will be able to do to the document is sign it.
+Before sending a document, the document locks itself, so the only thing that can be added to it is the other person’s signature.
+If you send the document to multiple people, the only thing each person can do to the document is sign it.

-Once signed, the document locks itself, so no further changes can be made.
+Once signed, the document locks itself so that no further changes can be made.

-Electronic signature verification, although somewhat complex to understand, is extremely easy to obtain.
+Electronic signature verification, although somewhat complex to understand, is straightforward to obtain.
 In reality, you’ll rarely need to worry about verifying the digital signatures on your files, just as you rarely have to think about verifying your ink signature on paper documents.